koreatechbigdatalab/Educational-innovation-in-resource-constrained-environments-through-a-design-science-approach/README.md

 ## 📌 Purpose of the Repository

-These materials support:
+This repository was created to provide supplementary materials for the associated research project.

-- A design science methodology applied to develop LLM-based instructional tools in resource-limited educational contexts.
+Specifically, it aims to:

-- Evaluation of chatbot accuracy, reliability, and alignment with human resource development (HRD) learning goals.
+Illustrate the application of a design science methodology in developing LLM-based instructional tools for resource-constrained educational contexts

-- Prompt and data design practices for educational NLP systems.
+Provide examples of prompt engineering and dataset construction practices for educational NLP systems

 ---